treerachai/selfbot-6/README.md

-# A Discord.js Selfbot by PapaJohn#7777 forked from an old version of John#0969
+# A Discord.js Selfbot by PapaJohn#7777 forked from an old version of John#0969's selfbot

 # Install Help (Windows)